 Soil investigations in the inactive portion of the site indicate that asbestos, arsenic, lead, petroleum hydrocarbon, and polycyclic aromatic hydrocarbon contamination exists in shallow soils distributed across the site.

 Petroleum hydrocarbons and polycyclic aromatic hydrocarbons appear to be located in those areas where UPRR operations historically used, recycled and/or stored diesel fuel, motor oil, and other hydrocarbon products.
-Most of the petroleum hydrocarbon contamination is found in the upper five feet of soil in the southern inactive portion of the site.
+Most of the petroleum hydrocarbon contamination is diesel fuel and is found in the upper five feet of soil in the southern inactive portion of the site.
 In the Central Fill Area of the inactive portion of the site, petroleum hydrocarbons occur primarily in the upper 15 feet of soil.
-The approximate areal extent of petroleum hydrocarbon contamination requiring remediation in the inactive portion of the site is shown on Figure 5.
-There are also two small areas in the active yard where petroleum hydrocarbons have been detected in soil.
-The extent of this contamination has not yet been fully characterized.
+Petroleum hydrocarbons as gasoline are also present in the southern inactive portion of the site, primarily in association with diesel-contaminated soil.
+Benzene, toluene, ethylbenzene, and xylene (commonly found in gasoline) were sporadically detected at low concentrations in some of these areas.
+There is also an area in the active yard where petroleum hydrocarbons (diesel fuel only) have been detected in soil.
+The approximate areal extent of petroleum hydrocarbon contamination is shown on Figure 5.
+Polycyclic aromatic hydrocarbons were not found in the active yard.

 Track ballast is crushed rock or natural gravel used as a structural base for railroad tracks.
 Slag, a rock-like by-product of metallic ore refining industries was used as track ballast at the site.
-Slag track ballast is believed to be the primary source of arsenic and lead in soil, and is distributed along existing track in the active yard and areas of the inactive portion of the site where track was formerly located, as shown on Figure 6.
-The approximate areal distribution of arsenic and lead requiring remediation is shown on Figure 7.
-Most arsenic and lead contamination is found in the upper 1.5 feet of soil in both the active yard and inactive portion of the site.
+Slag track ballast is believed to be the primary source of arsenic and lead in soil.
+Prior to slag removal activities in late 1993, slag was distributed along existing track in the active yard and areas of the inactive portion of the site where track was formerly located, as shown on Figure 6A.
+Most arsenic and lead contamination was found in the upper 1.5 feet of soil in both the active yard and inactive portion of the site.
+The areal extent of slag following slag removal activities is shown on Figure 6B.
+Figure 7 depicts the approximate areal distribution of arsenic and lead requiring remediation before slag removal activities were undertaken.
+Post-removal sampling analytical data will be evaluated in early 1994 to determine the actual extent of additional remedial action needed to address metals in soil, if any.